Human rights in Venezuela: PROVEA

 During the Macuto Bay raid in May 2020, eight people were killed, while 23 individuals were detained, in relation to the attempted incursion into Venezuela, including two US citizens.
-PROVEA, a human rights organization tweeted for the protection of the human rights of the detained and added that they “only support and promote constitutional, peaceful and civil means to restore the country’s democracy.”.
-Nicolás Maduro accused PROVEA of receiving money from the Central Intelligence Agency of the US and of defending the rights of accused “terrorists” and “mercenaries” who he claimed, being “part of Donald Trump’s security forces.”
+PROVEA, a human rights organization tweeted for the protection of the human rights of the detained and added that they "only support and promote constitutional, peaceful and civil means to restore the country's democracy".
+Nicolás Maduro accused PROVEA of receiving money from the US Central Intelligence Agency (CIA) and of defending the rights of accused "terrorists" and "mercenaries" who he claimed were "part of Donald Trump's security forces".
 Human Rights Watch denounced Maduro administration for carrying out a "smear campaign" against PROVEA, "expanding its crackdown on critics, opponents and journalists."